 What is adaptive shortening and why does it matter?

-Adaptive shortening can occur to any muscle group, but it is very common with lower back pain.
+It matters because it can occur to any muscle group, but it is very common with lower back pain.
 This happens because all of those muscles and the connective tissue along your spine that are helping you to maintain your posture have become severely imbalanced in length, strength, tension and activity.

 You have muscle imbalances, really!

-This imbalance typically causes a chronic shortening and weakening of muscles one side of your spine, the smaller muscles of your back, your abdominals and hip flexor muscles.
+This imbalance typically causes a chronic shortening and weakening of muscles one side of your spine, the smaller muscles of your back, abdominals and hip flexor muscles.

-It takes a long time for you to reach this level of discomfort (months to years) and you don’t really notice that it’s happening at all because your body is pretty tolerant to some point.
+It takes a long time to reach this level of discomfort (months to years) and you don’t really notice that it’s happening at all because your body is pretty tolerant to some point.
 But sooner or later, your joints and nerves will let you know.
 And because of all of the atrophy that has been going on, it’s going to take you some time to get over this syndrome.

-Your spine can change it’s curve
+Your spine can change it’s curve with increasingly poor posture

 If you continue to sit with poor posture, it causes the natural (balanced) S-shaped curve of your spine to become C-shaped.
 With adaptive shortening, you tend to develop poorer posture and more pain.
-It also causes the back to become stiffer and less flexible where the muscles have shortened.
+It also causes the spine to become stiffer and less flexible where the muscles have shortened.

 A painful cycle of shortening and weakness